Skip to content

 radius = 1 - min_similarity if min_similarity is not None else None

-# Call the parent class method to find neighbors
+# Call parent method (returns Jaccard distance)

 neighbors_df = super().neighbors(